-NSW DPI has developed these Go Fishing guides as a snapshot of popular NSW fishing locations in both fresh and saltwater to help improve your recreational fishing experiences.
-For more information on other locations, fish species, size and bag limits and permitted gear not listed in these guides, visit the NSW DPI website or download the FishSmart App from the App store on your Android or iPhone.
+DPIRD has developed these Go Fishing guides as a snapshot of popular NSW fishing locations in both fresh and saltwater to help improve your recreational fishing experiences.

+For more information on other locations, fish species, size and bag limits, permitted gear and other information not listed in these guides, visit the DPIRD website or download the FishSmart app to your mobile device.